cyberbotics/webots-doc/reference/lidar.md

 - The `fieldOfView` field defines the horizontal field of view angle of the lidar.
 The value is limited to the range 0 to π radians if the `spherical` field is set to FALSE, otherwise there is no upper limit.
 - The `verticalFieldOfView` field defines the vertical repartition of the layers (angle between first and last layer).
-- The `NumberOfLayers` field defines the number of layers (number of lasers).
+- The `numberOfLayers` field defines the number of layers (number of lasers).
 - The `minRange` field defines the minimum range of the lidar (objects closer to the lidar than the minimum range are not seen from the lidar).
 - The `maxRange` field defines the distance between the lidar and the far clipping